RandomJunks/TIL/How to Install Samsung Notes.md

+How to install Samsung Notes on any windows devices

 1. Open command prompt
-2. type: winget install "Samsung Notes"
+3. type: winget install "Samsung Notes"
-3. yes to 2 agreements
+4. yes to 2 agreements
-4. Enjoy!
+5. Enjoy!